adarnimrod/resume/resume.rst

 - Avid sailor, used to be rank 2nd in Israel in 5.5m Catamarans.

-- Likes: Python, Ansible, Git, SSH, Vim, Docker, Markdown, Hashicorp, AWK and the command line.

-- Dislikes: Bureaucracy, knowledge silos.

 Employment
 ----------

-:2019-now:
+:2019-2021:
   Senior DevOps engineer at the `Endless OS Foundation
   <https://www.endlessos.org/>`_ (previous Endless Mobile).
-Improving security
+Improved security
-  practices, reducing infrastructure cost, built infrastructure for containerized services.
+  practices and secret management, reduced infrastructure cost, built infrastructure for containerized services.
 Implemented logging and metric collection for visibility into our services.
 Took ownership of a metric collection service, collecting metrics from 10s of thousands of installations, reporting over a million metric points daily.
+Main tools: Terraform, Ansible, Docker, Python AWS, ECS, Jenkins, Postgres and Hashicorp Vault.

 :2017-2018:
   DevOps in `Dojo labs <https://dojo.bullguard.com>`_.
-Established database migration workflow.
-Implemented instrumentation for backend processes.
-  Improved logging infrastructure.
-Improved Git workflow.
-Broke a monolith application to services with Docker, deployed at scale with Kubernetes (both on-premise and cloud installations).
-Added a CI/CD pipeline with GitLab.
+Reduced time to production with CI/CD pipelines and testing procedures.
+Improved reliability by implementing log and metric collection.
+Established workflows for development, testing and releases.
+Created tooling for database migrations and established database migrations workflows.
+Broke a monolite application to containerized services.
+Led a PoC of Kubernetes deployment both in the cloud and on-premise.
+Main tools: Ansible, Docker, Python, RabbitMQ, ELK, AWS and Postgres.

 :2016-2017:
   DevOps in `FDNA <https://www.fdna.com/>`_.
 Migrated production and dev environments to AWS.
-Inherited a big Ansible code-base, added testing and a refactored.
+Inherited a big Ansible code-base, added testing and refactored.
 Instituted CI, CD (for some projects) and an artifact repository.
 Replaced unmaintained Nagios setup with a fully automated CloudWatch metrics and Lambda alerts setup.
+Main tools: Ansible, Python, AWS, MySQL, MongoDB, Bitbucket Pipelines.

 :2014-2015:
   DevOps in `Wise ecommerce <https://www.wiser.com/>`_, in charge of reliability, automation, scaling.
-Helped transition the company from single physical server to AWS.
+Helped transition the company from a single physical server to AWS.
 Proudest moment: scaling a single process to 10,000s of requests a minute running on 10s of nodes on AWS (using Ansible and LXC).